Find a Degree

 All USU flight students are required to purchase and wear uniforms.
 Contact the program for more information on uniform requirements.

 In addition to regular tuition and fees, flight fees are required for flight certification classes.
-The total for four years is approximately $47,000.
+Please see the current listing on the general catalog, or the academic advisor for specific details.

 All new USU students participate in a New Student Orientation program, where they receive detailed information about major requirements, registering for classes, and other important advising information.